mlennox/pupeteering/README.md

 # pupeteering
-quick investigation of UI tests with Jest and Puppeteer
+quick investigation of UI tests with Jest and Puppeteer.

 This app was created with create-react-app